 Photo courtesy of BioTown Biogas

-BioTown Biogas, a renewable energy firm based in Reynolds, Indiana, has announced the appointment of Christopher J. Pino as CEO.
+BioTown Biogas, a renewable energy firm based in Reynolds, Indiana, has appointed Christopher J. Pino as CEO.
 BioTown is a portfolio company of Green Rock Energy Partners and converts livestock waste into renewable, carbon-negative natural gas and electric power.

-“It is a privilege to have Chris lead our team,” Brian Furrer, president of BioTown Ag.
-Inc., says.
+“It is a privilege to have Chris lead our team,” BioTown Ag.
+Inc. President Brian Furrer says.
 “We are excited about the expertise he brings and are looking forward to the opportunities he can develop.”

 Pino joins BioTown after nearly 15 years at South Jersey Industries (SJI), an energy infrastructure holding company based in Folsom, New Jersey.
 He served in various roles in his career with SJI, most recently as vice president of strategy and development and as a board member of New York-based Catamaran Renewables, a joint venture between SJI and renewable operator Captona, New York.